Onboarding (Providers & Channel Partners)

 For most customers, Coverage Discovery is implemented as an integrated extension of Real-Time Eligibility rather than as a separate starting point.

-Direct Coverage Discovery submission is supported, but it is typically an advanced implementation pattern used only when a customer already has a processed eligibility request and response pair available.
+Direct Coverage Discovery submission is supported, but it is typically an advanced implementation pattern.

 During onboarding, customers can define: